 INTERNATIONAL SKINNY DIP DAY

 Interestingly, despite name dropping among skinny dipping’s fashionable founding fathers, the name lacked documentation until the 21st century.
 According to the Oxford English Dictionary, the first recording of the phrase “skinny-dip” in English is in 1947.
+The phrase seems as shy as some people are about the act.

+You might even find out some benefits to skinny dipping.
 Reported health benefits to skinny dipping or swimming nude:

 - More skin is exposed to sunlight and therefore, more Vitamin D.